Computer Usage Policy

 An individual's computer use privileges may be suspended immediately upon the discovery of a possible violation of these policies.

-Such suspected violations by students will be reported to the appropriate system administrator and to the Dean of Students under the Rockland Community College Code of Conduct.
+Such suspected violations by students will be reported to the appropriate system administrator and to the Dean of Student Development under the Rockland Community College Code of Conduct.

 Such suspected violations by employees will be reported to the IT office and to the immediate supervisor of the suspected violator.

 Violations of these policies will be dealt with in the same manner as violations of other College policies and may result in disciplinary review.
 In such a review, the full range of disciplinary sanctions is available including the loss of computer use privileges, dismissal from the college, and legal action.
 Violations of some of the above policies may constitute a criminal offense.